anas1412/Espoir-Analytics/README.md

 1. **Identify Liquidity:** The system constantly scans for **ITH** (Intermediate Term Highs) and **ITL** (Intermediate Term Lows).
 2. **Wait for the Sweep:** We wait for price to break through (sweep) an established ITH or ITL.
 3. **Seek Confirmation (The iFVG Check):** After a sweep, we look inside the "manipulation leg" for a singular **Inversion Fair Value Gap (iFVG)** to confirm the reversal.
+   * **The Stop Hunt Scenario:** If no iFVG confirmation appears after the initial sweep, we wait.
+If the price then sweeps the newly formed swing extreme (a second sweep), this is called a **Stop Hunt**.
+If our singular iFVG confirmation appears inside the manipulation leg of this *second* sweep, the trade becomes valid.
 4. **Timeframe Cascading (1m  3m  5m):**
    * We first check the **1-minute (1m)** chart.
 If there is exactly *one* iFVG, we take the trade.
 If there are *zero*, there is no trade.
    * If there are *multiple* iFVGs on the 1m, we scale up to the **3-minute (3m)** chart.
 If there is exactly one iFVG, we trade.